QuickBlox/ios-ai-rephrase/README.md

         icon: "🤝"
 )

-// Otional you can add the history of messages as a content to helps rephrasing let message1 = AIMessage(role: .me, text: "Hi there, how can I help you today?") let message2 = AIMessage(role: .other, text: "I need help with the iOS Swift Package.
+// Optionally, you can provide a history of previous messages to aid in rephrasing. let message1 = AIMessage(role: .me, text: "Hi there, how can I help you today?") let message2 = AIMessage(role: .other, text: "I need help with the iOS Swift Package.
 How do I set it up? ") let messages = [message1, message2]